1. Frosted 6-Quart Bin Wall for Paint, Caulk, and Adhesives

 This setup makes messy small chemicals look calm and uniform.
 I used frosted bins because they hide fingerprints and minor dust, while still letting you see fill levels.
 The bins sit on a white rail system so every front face lines up — that alignment is what makes a compact garage look organized instead of “stored.”
 The result is a tidy paint corner where you can grab the right tube without pulling a dozen things out.

-Pro tipGroup by product type, not by brand - caulk goes together, primer goes together.
-Put your "open today" items in the two bins closest to eye level.
+Editor's noteGroup by product type, not by brand — caulk goes together, primer goes together.
+Put your “open today” items in the two bins closest to eye level.

 2. Pegboard Tool Strip with Color-Coded Hook Zones